How to install cabinet hardware the right way so you don’t mess up the lovely finish on your new cabinets.

 Next week I’ll share with you the process we used for drilling holes in our tile backsplash wall to hang our mirrors.
 It was even scarier than drilling holes in our cabinets!
 Sign up for the newsletter and I’ll let you know when that post comes out.

 I hope your cabinet hardware brings you as much joy as mine does.
-Let me know if you have any questions about the process!
+Let me know if you have any questions about the process.
+Also, see my posts on replacing cabinet hinges, and hanging mirrors on tile for more bathroom remodeling tips!

 - Decide where you want to put your drawer pulls and cabinet knobs.
 I recommend centering them on the drawer fronts, and in the corner of the cabinets, but you could choose alternate placements too.